Aksu mountain kingdom and Uzbekistan's Silk Road

 The cost of the tour includes:

-• Accommodation at a hotel 3* on twin/double sharing basis with breakfasts.
+• Accommodation in hotels on twin/double sharing basis with breakfast.

 • All needed documents arrangement: